yursha/howtos/networking.md

 - `traceroute <ip-address>`

 # 16-bit ports
-Ports below 1024 considered special by OS.
+Ports below 1024 (low-numbered) can be bound to only by root.
 - [`net-tools`](http://sourceforge.net/projects/net-tools/)
 - `netstat`
 - `sudo netstat -tlnp` - Check what ports are listened on